staj-scavengers/staj-scavengers.github.io/README.md

     +[Client Repository](https://github.com/staj-scavengers/scavengr-client)

 + Import the server as a Maven project, and the Client as a Gradle project.
++ Run the ServerLoader class to start the server app.
++ Adjust the "BASE_URL" field in the client's app-level build.gradle to match the IP of your server device, or set it to 10.0.2.2 to run on an Android emulator.
 + Preload a sample Hunt by copying the contents of server/src/main/resources/preload/preload.json to the body of a JSON POST request in Postman.